 Can an American Citizen Live in the Dominican Republic?

-Yes — you can live in the Dominican Republic; you’ll follow visa requirements, join expat communities, and adapt to cultural differences.
-Compared to the U.S., costs are lower, enabling comfortable living on roughly $800–$1,200 monthly.
+Yes.
+Americans can live in the Dominican Republic by following the visa requirements, connecting with expat communities, and adapting to local culture.
+Compared to the U.S., costs are lower, and most people find they live comfortably on roughly $800–$1,200 monthly.

 What Is the Average Rent in the Dominican Republic?